ShashankDahake7/AgentFlux/README.md

       Re-architect Graphs
       </td>
       <td style="vertical-align: middle;">
        Analyzes agent graphs to find God Tasks, breaks them into smaller modules, tries to optimize graphs using more modular structures.
-Dyanimcally shifts to better models for your tasks using hugging face's public endpoints for models.
+Dynaimcally shifts to better models for your tasks using hugging face's public endpoints for models.
       </td>
     </tr>
     <tr>